herowalking/common-code-memo/README.md

-# javascript-code-memo
+# Common-code-memo
-Common javascript code handwritten memo
+Common code handwritten memo

-The most concise and practical version of commonly used JavaScript code for interviews and engineering.
+The most concise and practical version of commonly used Javacript, Python, Java code for interviews and engineering.

+Some useful code templates help you write more elegant code.